ACSPRI Fellowship Program

 2. Current full-time or part-time student at an ACSPRI member institution

-1. A current curriculum vitae
+• Upload a current curriculum vitae

-Successful candidates will be asked to give a short presentation about their research question at the Biennial ACSPRI Social Science Methodology Conference.
+Successful candidates will be asked to give a short presentation about their research at the Biennial ACSPRI Social Science Methodology Conference.
 ACSPRI will arrange for the candidates to attend as part of their award.
 The successful videos will be played at the Conference and published on the main ACSPRI and Conference websites.

 Selection Criteria: